Eurydia/cleanpedia-production/src/site/notes/PDT S List Type Dot-Dot Expressions.md

 [ init, next .. last ]
 ```

+## Usage Examples

-If only `init` is given, an infinite list is constructed.
+If only `init` component is given, such an expression evaluates to an infinite list.
 Consecutive elements differ by one unit.

 ```Clean